- Part 1 – running tftp server non root (xinetd)

-tftp part 2 – the tftp client requires a firewalld as well
+- Part 2 – the tftp client requires firewalld changes as well (this blog post)

 firewalld change on TFTP clients